bartolomeoadrian/dev-ops/README.md

 # Dev Ops

-This project includes a Python API built with Flask that communicates with the Gemini API.
+This project includes a Python API built with Flask that communicates with the Azure API.
 Below are the steps to set up and run the API.

 ## Table of Contents